cnoe-io/idpbuilder/examples/ref-implementation/README.md

 This will take ~6 minutes for everything to come up.
 To track the progress, you can go to the [ArgoCD UI](https://argocd.cnoe.localtest.me:8443/applications).

+**_NOTE:_**: _This example assumes that you run the reference implementation with the default port configguration of 8443 for the idpBuilder.
+If you happen to configure a different port for the idpBuilder, the manifests in the reference example need to be updated and be configured with the new port. you can use the [replace-port.sh](replace-port.sh) to change the port as desired prior to applying the manifest as instructed in the command above._

 ### What was installed?

 1. **Argo Workflows** to enable workflow orchestrations.